susannaha8/DraftGRiDDocs/AddAlgorithms.md

-# How to Add an Algorithm to GRiD: Overview (current structure)
+# How to Add an Algorithm to GRiD: Overview

 ## Create the Files
 _